 - Lateral raises

-- TRX push-ups
+- TRX push-ups (check out a TRX workout)

 - And even some yoga moves that involve holding up the weight of the upper body